barisbatuhan/retinaface/README.md

 * Knet >= v1.4.5 (latest is preferred)

+* CUDA >= 11.0 (Optional: only required for running the code in GPU, latest is preferred)

 ## First Setup

 * All the packages required to be installed are found under `setup.jl`.
-To install packages to a virtual environment you can directly run that source file (you can also type `make setup` to run it), or you can install the packages in that file manually to run this project on the actual device.
+To install packages to you can directly run that source file (you can also type `make setup` to run it).

-* All of the implementation steps are summarized with their codes in the `progress.ipynb` notebook.
-Please check this file before giving a deeper look on this repository.

 * To train or predict boxes and landmarks by using this repository, please initialize the parameters in `configs.jl` first.
 Especially please assign correct paths for the dataset directory.

-* To train by using system setup, either run `make train` or `julia train.jl`.
-To train with the virtual environment you setup by running `setup.jl` file, type `make train-virtual`.

-* Also to predict by using system setup, either run `make predict` or `julia predict.jl`.
-To predict with the virtual environment you setup by running `setup.jl` file, type `make predict-virtual`.
-By default, this process predicts and prints the bounding boxes in the first batch of the data.
-You can change `predict.jl` for predicting custom images.
+* All the training, predicting and evaluating commands are available in the makefile.
+Please check that file before trying to run the code.

 **Note:** In order to use the `make` command, the operating system should be a linux based distro or macOS.
 To use this command on Windows 10, please install [**GNU Make**](https://www.gnu.org/software/make/).